wristband-dev/fastapi-demo-app/README.md

 ## How to interact with the demo app

+The NextJS server starts on port 3001, and the FastAPI server starts on port 6001.
+NextJS is configured with rewrites to forward all `/api/*` requests to the FastAPI backend at `http://localhost:6001/api/*`.
+This allows the frontend to make clean API calls using relative URLs like `/api/session` while keeping the backend services separate and maintainable.
+The FastAPI server includes CORS middleware to allow cross-origin requests from the NextJS frontend.

 ### Signup Users

-Now that the demo app is up and running, you can sign up your first customer on the Signup Page at the following location:
+You can sign up your first customer on the Signup Page at the following location:

 - `https://{application_vanity_domain}/signup`, where `{application_vanity_domain}` should be replaced with the value of the "Application Vanity Domain" value of the application (found in the Wristband Dashboard).